 Immerse yourself in Portugal’s wild landscape on a full-day tour of Peneda-Gerês National Park, where you can hike incredible mountains, admire local fauna and flora, drink in amazing viewpoints, and splash around in mesmerizing waterfalls.

-The park will greet you on your drive with incredible views of the lush mountains, turquoise waterways and the park's iconic bridges.
+The park will greet you on your drive with incredible views of the lush mountains, turquoise waterways, and the park's iconic bridges.
 You'll lead out on a mellow but gorgeous trek to see beautiful lagoons and stunning waterfalls.
-If you like, you can also go for a dip in the therapeutic (though cold!) waters.
+If you like, you can also go for a dip in the therapeutic (though cold) waters.
 You'll also enjoy a traditional picnic lunch at Pedra Bela, one of Gerês' most iconic viewpoints while you rest with the mountain at your feet and admire the incredible surrounding scenery.

 After your excursion, you'll travel to the charming town of Braga, where you'll spend the night.
 Explore the city's streets as the sun sets and ask your specialist for a recommendation for a great restaurant in town for this evening's dinner!

-Day 3: Viana do Castelo
+Day 3: Transfer to the Town of Viana do Castelo, Explore

 The romantic cityscape of Viana do Castelo